mehdibahou/AWS-Version-of-Job-Offers-Aggregator/README.md

-# AWS Versio Of Job Offers Aggregator Project
+# AWS Version Of Job Offers Aggregator Project

 This data engineering project automates the collection, processing, and storage of job offers data from LinkedIn, Glassdoor, and Indeed.
 The project leverages multiple AWS services for data collection, processing, and visualization.